 Pros of 4Health Dog Food

-The vast majority of foods from this brand include meat-first recipes without cheap filler ingredients.
+The vast majority of foods from this food brand include meat-first recipes without cheap filler ingredients.
 While they do contain some less desirable plant-ingredients such as canola oil, legume flours, and potatoes, overall, the ingredients are of higher quality and more nutritionally dense than the average dog food.

-The number of line choices and flavors choices within the 4Health lines is also something worth celebrating.
+The number of food line choices and flavors choices within the 4Health lines is also something worth celebrating.
 There are various proteins to choose from along with specialty diets for weight management, sensitivities, and performance dogs, which means that most owners will be able to find a food from this brand that works for their dogs.

-Having multiple flavors and forms from the same company also makes rotating foods easy which can help prevent your dog from getting bored with their dinner.
+Having multiple food flavors and forms from the same company also makes rotating foods easy which can help prevent your dog from getting bored with their dinner.

 - Average to higher than average protein contents